Making the Best of Life

 I love nature, animals and insects.
 So when I combine them with photography, I have total bliss, at least for a little while.

-I often complain that I really do not have the time nor the opportunity to get to beautiful and spectacular places to capture those awesome photos.
-Well - because I don't.
+I often do not have the time nor the opportunity to get to beautiful and spectacular places to capture those awesome photos.
 Therefore, I must make do with what is around me in my immediate environment.
 This has forced me to stretch my imagination and my creativity.
 Most of my photos are close-ups and macros of ordinary objects around me.
 I have learned to see things in new and different perspectives.

 I have learned skills to get the best photos I can (although, I am still learning).
 And I have become pretty good.
 Family and friends give me great feedback on my photos, and, hey - I amaze myself sometimes.